keyboardio/Model01-Firmware/README.md

 Hold down the "Prog" key in the top left corner of your keyboard, until the compile finishes and the upload begins.

 # Start to customize the firmware

 You can customize your keyboard's key layout and LED effects by modifying the `Model01-Firmware.ino` file in the same directory as this README.
 Model01-Firmware.ino is a computer program written in 'Arduino C'.
 You can find documentation about Arduino C at https://arduino.cc.

-You can also find Kaleidoscope-specific documentation [on our wiki](https://github.com/keyboardio/Kaleidoscope/wiki).

 # Getting help